Helsinki Olympic Stadium: Features

-The stadium's spectator capacity was at its maximum during the 1952 Summer Olympics with over 70,000 spectator places (this capacity was achieved by temporarily extending its upper tier on its north, west and south stands).
+The stadium's spectator capacity was at its maximum during the 1952 Summer Olympics with over 70,000 spectator places (this capacity was achieved by temporarily extending its upper tier on its north, east and south stands).
 Nowadays the stadium has 36,251 spectator places.
 During concerts, depending on the size of the stage, the capacity is 45,000–50,000.

 The tower of the stadium, a distinct landmark with a height of 72.71 m, a measurement of the length of the gold-medal win by Matti Järvinen in javelin throw of 1932 Summer Olympics.